 Checks, cash, and all major credit cards are accepted.
 We can accept debit cards and Visa/MasterCards from HSA’s – Health Savings Accounts.

 If we determine that you have health insurance that is supposed to cover our services, you still pay in full at the time of each service, and then we serve you by billing your insurance company to have them reimburse you directly.
 On your first visit, bring your insurance card for us to scan.
 We will also help you follow-up and appeal underpaid claims.
-We need you to share all correspondence you receive from your insurance company with Victoria Maestas, our Office Manager.
-Soon after you get any such correspondence, scan and email it to Victoria at FrontDesk@NMPM.com, fax to 800-702-6676, mail a photocopy, or, if you are local, bring it in to Victoria, and do so sooner than later.
-Don’t wait a month until your next appointment.
-That will help us help you in a more timely manner.
+We need you to share all correspondence you receive from your insurance company, in a more timely manner.

 We are, by our choice, not contracted with your insurance company.
 Said another way, we are not in-network.
 If your policy is an HMO or EPO, that means you do not have out-of-network benefits and there is no worth in us billing your insurance for our services.
 If you have out-of-network benefits, we can bill your insurance for our services.
+If your insurance card says “PPO”, then you might have benefits worth us billing.
 Know that you have a deductible and even after the deductible not everything will be paid.
 Perhaps your policy booklet says you get 70% coverage for out-of-network specialist office services; that may be so, but most insurance companies will try to reduce submitted fees before applying the 70%, meaning that more commonly patients receive a lower percentage of reimbursement.
 And, insurance companies have come to be wildly unreliable and unpredictable.
 Nevertheless, we sincerely try to help our patients with their insurance.

 Many people, ahead of coming here for evaluation, understandably think (or hope) they can phone their insurance company to find out what will be covered.
 This is a myth.
 This is simply not true.
 You may phone your insurance company JUST with the following questions: